chinkiuc/engg1340_group_project/README.md

       :white_check_mark: using rand() to swap letters in random order
 2. Data structures for storing game status

+       :white_check_mark: using multiple arrays and strings all across the code.

 3. Dynamic memory management

       :white_check_mark: Dynamic array of char in swap() for storing swapped letters